 and expansions.
 My girlfriend enjoyed them too.
 Thunderstone: Dragonspire

 seemed a natural successor to Dominion, but it stalled.
-My girlfriend hated it, and I wasn't keen.
+My girlfriend hated it, and I wasn't sure about it.
 This was my first inkling that American-Thematic games weren't for me.
 This point has been repeatedly proven to me over the subsequent months.
 Sci-fi and Fantasy in particular have frequently proven to be turn-offs for me, although there are exceptions.

 I have met a lot of new friends through the hobby, mainly by attending local gaming events.
 I now play sporadically at these events, or with friends at home.
 I also frequently play games with non-gamer friends over coffee, or with family (Takenoko